Zaki-1052/GPTPortal/README.md

 - **Sending a Message**:
   - Type your message in the text box.
   - Press Enter or click the Send button to submit.
+- **Starting a Voice Conversation**:
+  - Click the 🎤 microphone icon to activate voice input.
+  - Speak your query or message, and toggle the button to end recording.
+  - It will be processed by the *Whisper API* and seen in the input box.
+  - The model's response will be read back to you through a text-to-speech API.
 - **Uploading an Image**:
   - Click the 🖼️ button to open the file selector.
   - Choose an image file.
 It will be sent with your next message.